-2018 WPSF Carlson Event
+2019 WPSF Carlson Event

-2017 WPSF CARLSON EVENT
+2018 WPSF CARLSON EVENT

-On January 26th, 2017, District 36 parents, faculty, and administrators gathered at the home of Rose Selker and Carter Ruehrdanz for the annual WPSF Carlson Event to learn more about some of the Foundation's recent grants.
-The event began with a welcome by WPSF Co-Chairs, Meredith Meyer and Linda O'Toole, during which they shared a history of the Foundation and it's work to raise funds that enable Winnetka's public schools to go above and beyond what is possible with tax dollars alone.
-The Foundation began in 1995 and has awarded over $4.2 million dollars in grants over the past 22 years.
+On February 1, 2018, District 36 parents, faculty, and administrators gathered at the home of Rose Selker and Carter Ruehrdanz for the annual WPSF Carlson Event, an evening open house held to educate parents and the community about WPSF's history, mission, and current grants.
+The event began with a welcome by WPSF Co-Chairs, Sarah Graham and Courtney Mathy, during which they shared an overview of the Foundation and it's work to raise funds that enable Winnetka's public schools to go above and beyond what is possible with tax dollars alone.
+The Foundation began in 1995 and has awarded over $4.6 million dollars in grants over the past 23 years.